mlflow/mlflow/examples/synapseml/autologging.md

-## MlFlow automatic Logging with SynapseML
+## MLflow automatic Logging with SynapseML

 [MLflow automatic logging](https://www.mlflow.org/docs/latest/tracking.html#automatic-logging) allows you to log metrics, parameters, and models without the need for explicit log statements.
 SynapseML supports autologging for every model in the library.